Mental Health First Aid

 When more people are equipped with the tools they need to start a dialogue, more people can get the help they need.
 Mental Health First Aiders can even save lives.

 For more information, please contact firstname.lastname@example.org

-Mental Health First Aid USA is managed, operated, and disseminated by three national authorities — the National Council for Community Behavioral Healthcare, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health.
+Mental Health First Aid USA is managed, operated, and disseminated by the: National Council for Mental Wellbeing, Missouri Department of Mental Health

 Appropriate auxiliary aids and services will be provided to qualified persons with disabilities if requested at least 5 days in advance.